 Also announced is the world premiere of the new musical Tuck Everlasting, which was originally scheduled to play a pre-Broadway Boston engagement last summer.
 Producers announced last spring that they would delay the musical's Broadway arrival due to the lack of an available theatre during the 2013-14 season.
 It will now premiere Jan.
 21-Feb.
 22, 2015, in Atlanta.

-Tony Award-winning Book of Mormon director-choreographer Casey Nicholaw (Aladdin, The Drowsy Chaperone) will stage the premiere that runs Jan.
+Based on Natalie Babbitt's popular 1975 children's novel, Tuck Everlasting has a score by Burnt Part Boys songwriters Chris Miller (music) and Nathan Tysen (lyrics) and a book by Tony Award-nominated playwright Claudia Shear ( Dirty Blonde).
+Tony Award-winning Book of Mormon director-choreographer Casey Nicholaw ( Aladdin, The Drowsy Chaperone) will stage the premiere that runs Jan.
 21-Feb.
 22, 2015.
 Producers are still hopeful that the work will have a future Broadway life.

 According to the Alliance, "A young girl dreaming of adventure meets a family with a fabulous secret.
 Their chance encounter will change them all forever.
 Take an exhilarating journey you'll never forget in this new musical about everlasting love, never-ending life, and discovering what it means to truly feel alive.
 Based on the beloved, best-selling, award-winning novel by Natalie Babbitt, Tuck Everlasting comes to life on stage in a wholly original production."